ManageIQ/manageiq.org/source/documentation/faq.html.md

   entitlements can be reused after old services are shut down.

-* **Provide autonomy to users of your IT infrastructure** through self-service provisioning, quota enforcement and granular permissions
+* **Provide autonomy to users of your IT infrastructure** through self-service provisioning, quota enforcement, and granular permissions

 * **Intelligently manage VM placement** - to ensure that clusters are